isc-projects/stork/doc/usage.rst

 Monitoring Applications
 =======================

-Once a new Machine has been registered, the Stork agent tries to detect existing running Bind9 and Kea applications.
-If the agent finds them, they will be reported to the Stork server and added to the database, so that they become visible in the Stork dashboard.

 Application Status
 ~~~~~~~~~~~~~~~~~~

-Kea and Bind9 applications discovered on the connected machines can be listed via the top level
+Kea and BIND 9 applications discovered on the connected machines can be listed via the top level
 menu bar, under ``Services``.
-You can select between Kea and Bind9 applications.
+You can select between Kea and BIND 9 applications.
 The list
 of applications of the given type comprises the application version, application status and some
 machine details.
 The ``Action`` button is also available which allows for refreshing the
 information about the application.

 The application status comprises a list of daemons belonging to the application.
-For Bind9 it
+For BIND 9 it
 is always only one daemon, ``named``.
 In case of Kea, several daemons can be presented in the
 application status column, typically: DHCPv4, DHCPv6, DDNS and CA (Kea Control Agent).
 The
 listed daemons are those that Stork found in the CA configuration file.
 The warning sign